MineCrossing/Store/README.md

 ## Minecrossing Store

 <p>
-    The store is the part of the system that generates interaction from user purchases for in-game items.
+    The store is the part of the system that generates interaction from user purchases for in-game items.<br>
 </p>

 ## User Functionality